Unleash/unleash/README.md

 📚 [Visit the documentation](https://docs.getunleash.io/) for more in-depth descriptions, how-to guides, and more.

+📖 Learn more about the principles of building and scaling [feature flag](https://docs.getunleash.io/topics/feature-flags/feature-flag-best-practices) solutions.

 <br/>

 ## Contribute to Unleash

+Unleash is the largest [open source feature flag solution](https://www.getunleash.io/) on GitHub.
 Building Unleash is a collaborative effort, and we owe a lot of gratitude to many smart and talented individuals.
-Building it together with community ensures that we build a product that solves real problems for real people.
+Building it together with the community ensures that we build a product that solves real problems for real people.
 We'd love to have your help too: Please feel free to open issues or provide pull requests.

 Check out [the CONTRIBUTING.md file](./CONTRIBUTING.md) for contribution guidelines and the [Unleash developer guide](./website/docs/contributing/developer-guide.md) for tips on environment setup, running the tests, and running Unleash from source.